Jusuf Nurkić: Injury-plagued seasons (2019–2023)

-On 25 March 2019, Nurkić suffered a compound fracture of his left tibia and fibula in the second overtime of the Trail Blazers' 148–144 victory over the Brooklyn Nets.
+On 25 March 2019, Nurkić suffered a compound fracture of his left tibia and fibula in the second overtime of the Portland Trail Blazers 148–144 victory over the Brooklyn Nets.
 Nurkić had a season-high 32 points and 16 rebounds before the injury.
 The Trail Blazers confirmed that it was a season-ending injury the same night.

 Nurkic was expected to return from his injury on 15 March 2020.
 However, with the suspension of the 2019–20 NBA season due to the COVID-19 pandemic, Nurkić did not make his return until 31 July, in a 140–135 overtime victory over the Memphis Grizzlies, where he recorded 18 points, nine rebounds, and six blocks.

-On 14 January 2021, Nurkić fractured his right wrist in an 87–111 blowout loss to the Indiana Pacers.
-Nurkić made his return on 26 March, recording eight points and eight rebounds in a 112–105 victory over the Orlando Magic.
-On 23 April, Nurkić logged a season-high 26 points in a 130–128 loss to the Memphis Grizzlies.
+On 14 January 2021, Nurkić fractured his right wrist in a 111–87 blowout loss to the Indiana Pacers.
+Nurkić returned on 26 March, recording eight points and eight rebounds in a 112–105 victory over the Orlando Magic.
+On 23 April, he logged a season-high 26 points in a 130–128 loss to the Memphis Grizzlies.

 On 6 January 2022, during the fourth quarter of a 115–109 loss to the Miami Heat, Nurkić was ejected from the game after an altercation with Heat guard Tyler Herro.
 The next day, the NBA fined both Nurkić and Herro $25,000 each for the incident.
 On 22 January, Nurkic scored 29 points, including a go-ahead basket with 13 seconds left, and grabbed 17 rebounds in a 109–105 victory over the Boston Celtics.
 On 22 March, he was fined $40,000 by the NBA for a confrontation with a fan two days earlier after a 129–98 blowout loss to the Indiana Pacers, during which Nurkić threw the fan's phone into the stands.
 Six days later, Nurkić was ruled out for the remainder of the season with plantar fasciitis in his left foot.

 On 6 July 2022, Nurkić re-signed with the Trail Blazers on a four-year, $70 million contract.